Cong to go with CM face in Punjab polls: Rahul Gandhi | Politics

 ''Media people call it the chief ministerial candidate,'' he said.

-The demand for declaring chief ministerial face will be met at the earliest, he said.
+The demand for declaring the chief ministerial face will be met at the earliest, he said.

+''We will take this decision after consulting our workers.
+And the person will take Punjab ahead and others will work as a team,'' he said.

-Earlier in his address, Sidhu said people want clarity who will implement the agenda and roadmap of the party, to which Channi later said he was never after any post and anyone whose name is announced, he will wholeheartedly back him.
+Earlier in his address, Sidhu asked Gandhi to declare the chief ministerial face, saying that people want clarity who will implement the agenda and roadmap of the party, to which Channi later said he was never after any post and anyone whose name is announced, he will wholeheartedly back him.

+Referring to the state's debt, Sidhu said people want to know who will put them out of it, how it will be done and what agenda or roadmap is there.

+''Today, people of Punjab ask who will implement this agenda and which person or face will (you) give,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)